Skip to content

 Fixture composition

-Fixtures compose the expected way — client depends on app, which depends on db_session, which depends on db_state, which depends on settings.
+Fixtures compose the expected way — client and authenticated_client depend on app, which depends on settings (and creates its own tables on app.state.sm.db.engine).
+The db_session / engine fixtures depend on db_state, which builds its own in-memory engine independent of settings.
 Request only the fixture you need; the DAG pulls in the rest.

 Adding your own fixtures at module level: